The Perfect Meatloaf: Cooking Time Guide

 Now, a little reminder about the importance of that meat thermometer!
 It’s a small investment that can save you from a lot of frustration (and potential food poisoning).
 Insert the thermometer into the thickest part of the meatloaf, making sure it doesn't touch the bottom of the pan.
 The internal temperature should reach 160°F (71°C) – that’s the magic number for a safe and delicious meatloaf.

-(Part 4) The Art of Doneness: Checking for a Perfectly Cooked Meatloaf
+(Part 4) The Art of Doneness: Checking for a Perfectly cooked meatloaf

 Knowing when your meatloaf is ready is crucial to achieving that perfect balance of texture and flavor.
 Here are a few tips to help you gauge doneness.